Father P. Lawrence Homer

-Summary of Abuse Allegations against Father Lawrence Homer:
+Summary of Sexual Abuse Allegations against Fr.
+P. Lawrence Homer:

-In 1967, the Diocese of Scranton received information that Father Lawrence Homer called a 14 year old girl into his office and kept her there for the duration of an entire class period while he asked her about her sexual development and commented on how developed her body was for a 14 year old.
-It then learned of a second 14 year old that was subjected to the same type of interrogation, but was also forced to undress while Homer kissed and touched her.
+The Diocese then learned of a second 14-year-old that was subjected to the same type of interrogation, but was also forced to undress while Homer kissed and touched her.
 While the high school is not identified in the grand jury report, the abuse occurred at the time Homer was assigned to St. Boniface in Williamsport, and was principal of West Side Central Catholic High School.
 Homer was transferred to Queen of Peace parish in Hawley, Pennsylvania after these reports.

 In 1988, a woman reported to the Diocese of Scranton that she was molested by Homer in 1964.
 She too was 14 years old at the time of the abuse.